Stapleford

 are plans to extend the Nottingham tram network to serve

-Parkway Rail Station just down the M1, to serve East Midlands
+Midlands Parkway - was completed just down the M1, to serve

 facilities in the town.